 Q. Are domestic tasks considered a contribution towards property?

 A. Yes.
 In assessing the contributions each party has made to the acquisition, conservation and improvement of the pool of property, the financial, non-financial and family welfare contributions such as homemaker and parent contributions made by each party are considered, as are the timing and significance of those contributions.
 Each contribution will not be considered in isolation, and must be weighed and considered overall to reach an outcome or agreement.

 Q. If my spouse acquires property following our separation, am I entitled to any of it?

 A. The relevant pool of property is the property that the parties hold jointly, individually or with another person, or that is held by a trust, company, partnership etc. at the time of the parties reaching agreement or when the Court decides the matter.
 So, if your spouse acquires property after separation, that property may be included in the pool of property for consideration.
 However, the contribution of that post-separation property may be viewed as a contribution solely by them, and an adjustment may be made in their favour in the overall property settlement between you.

-You can learn more about divorce settlements by reading our booklet The Guide To Family Law.
+You can learn more about divorce and de facto relationship property settlements by reading our booklet The Guide To Family Law.

 We hope this information is helpful.
 For specialist property settlement advice from a family law solicitor, contact Michael Lynch Family Lawyers by phoning (07) 3221 4300.
 We offer fixed-cost ($385 inc GST) no-obligation one-hour initial appointments with our family lawyers to help you understand the options available to you.
 We can meet with you in person at our Brisbane City office or discuss your situation with you over the phone or by SKYPE.